tradle/bootstrap-example/README.md

     docker run --rm -p 25556:25556 -p 8383:8080 -t -i pgmglv/tradle-cpp-ethereum /sbin/my_init -- bash -l

+And that is it!

+The only small step left is for Mac OSX and Windows.
+In these machines docker is running inside a virtual machine and we need to find its address.
+On Mac the standard docker setup is via boot2docker (please help me out with the Windows setup).
+So if you are using boot2docker, run:

+    boot2docker ip

-On Mac, if you are using boot2docker, run boot2docker ip, as [described in this tutorial](http://webiphany.com/technology/2014/06/12/what-ip-do-i-access-when-using-docker-and-boot2docker.html).
+as [described in this tutorial](http://webiphany.com/technology/2014/06/12/what-ip-do-i-access-when-using-docker-and-boot2docker.html).
 On my machine it returns 192.168.59.103

+Now you can talk to bitjoe (using this IP and port 25556), for example:

+    curl -X POST -d "amount=10000" http://192.168.59.103:25556/charge

-Test Ethereum JSON-RPC using this IP and port 8383
+Bonus: this docker image runs Ethereum too.
+To test Ethereum JSON-RPC using this IP and port 8383:

     curl -X POST --data '{"jsonrpc":"2.0","method":"web3_sha3","params":["0x68656c6c6f20776f726c64"],"id":64}' http://192.168.59.103:8383

 You should get something like this:

     {"id":64,"jsonrpc":"2.0","result":"0x47173285a8d7341e5e972fc677286384f802f8ef42a5ec5f03bbfa254cb01fad"}

-Now you can talk to bitjoe (using this IP and port 25556), for example:

-    curl -X POST -d "amount=10000" http://192.168.59.103:25556/charge